Learn about the different types of care.

 - Hospice: long-term care and short-term palliative services for persons in care at the end of their lives.

-- Mental health and substance use: residential care for persons who are in care primarily due to a mental disorder, substance dependence or both.
+- Mental health and substance use: long-term care for persons who are in care primarily due to a mental disorder, substance dependence or both.

 - Long-term care: long-term care for persons with chronic or progressive conditions, primarily due to the ageing process.

-- Community living: residential care for persons with developmental disabilities.
+- Community living: long-term care for persons with developmental disabilities.

-- Acquired injury: residential care for persons whose physical, intellectual and cognitive abilities are limited primarily due to an injury, including persons suffering from brain injuries or injuries sustained in accidents.
+- Acquired injury: long-term care for persons whose physical, intellectual and cognitive abilities are limited primarily due to an injury, including persons suffering from brain injuries or injuries sustained in accidents.

-- Child and youth residential care: residential care program for birth to 18 years of age and may include any of the above listed types of care.
+- Child and youth long-term care: long-term care program for birth to 18 years of age and may include any of the above listed types of care.